Organ and Tissue Donation

 Living donation is made possible by selfless individuals who offer an organ or part of an organ to someone in need of a life-saving transplant.
 It is an opportunity to save a life while you are still alive.

-At NJ Sharing Network, we are committed to building a community to raise awareness about the life-saving gift of transplantation.
+While NJ Sharing Network does not facilitate living donation, we are supportive of the living donation process and committed to building a community to raise awareness about the life-saving gift of transplantation.

 Interested in becoming a living donor?

 Today, there are more than 6,000 living organ donations per year.
+Organs that can be donated by a living donor include kidney and a portion of the liver.
 The most common type of living donation is kidney donation.

 To schedule an evaluation, contact one of the following renal transplant centers located in New Jersey: